Legal · Privacy policy

 Schedule an appointment (private eye surgery)

 If you’d like to arrange a consultation for cataract surgery, oculoplastics, or another procedure, you can send an enquiry here.
 If your message includes health information, we will treat it with additional care as special category data.
+Before you submit: only include details you’re comfortable sharing online; for urgent symptoms, seek urgent care rather than waiting for a callback; and we may contact you to clarify your enquiry before booking.

 By submitting, you confirm you have read this privacy policy and you are happy for us to contact you about your enquiry.